 However, trust us when we say this task wasn’t easy.
-Veganism has firmly cemented itself in Sydney’s dining scene (from breakfast until late).
+Veganism has firmly cemented itself in Sydney’s dining scene (from brunch until late).
 These days, locals have an abundant number of eating-out options.
 Chefs are skilfully designing menus that prove plants can be dignified ingredients in their own right.

 The Best Vegan Restaurants in Sydney

 Some of the best pizza in Sydney, period

 One of Sydney’s many wonderful restaurants clustered on King Street in Newtown, Gigi Pizzeria is churning out some truly authentic Neapolitan-style pizza.
 The team follow strict guidelines to adhere to Naples standards – hand-stretched dough, traditional toppings and a wood-fire oven.

 Yet even more impressive, is the fact that Gigi’s menu is entirely plant-based and still bursting with all the lustful flavours of Italian cuisine.
 It’s a testament to the skilled chefs and Sydney locals (vegan or not) simply love it.

 Creative vegan small plates with Mexican flavours

 Who said vegan food was no fun?
 That vegetables were bland?
 If you’ve got mates or family who reserve doubts about veganism, then Bad Hombres is the place to take them.
 Their flavoursome Mexican menu and natural wine list will happily smash all skeptics’ (probably naive) expectations.